How to Retry Failed Python HTTP Requests

 503 Service Unavailable

 Indicates that the server is likely completely down or otherwise unavailable.
-While you can retry failed requests, it’ll only resolve by itself once the administrator fixes the issue.
+While you can retry the response code, it'll only resolve on its own once the administrator fixes the issue.

 504 Gateway Timeout

-Indicates networking issues, which may be caused by either end.
+Indicates networking issues, which may be caused by either end of the connection.
 Retrying with increasing delays could fix the issue.

 Implementing a Failed Requests Retry Strategy

-Python requests give you all the tools you need to effectively do away with most failed requests.
-Out of the list of HTTP status codes above, only 403 and 429 have unique approaches, although 429 can also be solved like the rest.
+Requests provide you with all the tools you need to effectively address most failed requests.
+Out of the list of status codes above, only 403 and 429 have unique approaches, although 429 can also be solved like the rest.

-There are two ways to create a Python requests retry strategy itself, one being a simple loop at set intervals and the other using increasing delays.
-The former has the benefit of resolving faster, but it’s also more easily detectable.
+There are two ways to create a strategy for Python requests retries: one involves a simple loop at set intervals and the other uses increasing delays.
+The former has the benefit of resolving faster, but it's also more easily detectable.

 Retry Failed Requests With a Loop